 The Lannisters never declined, graciously or otherwise.
 The Lannisters took what was offered — Tyrion Lannister

-Red Wedding: Dynastic marriages aren’t love matches, they’re contracts.
-When Robb Stark broke his contract with Walder Frey of the Twin Towers and marries Talisa, the stage is set for a massacre.
-By the time the check comes, everyone has either been killed, or has killed someone.
+Red Wedding: Dynastic marriages aren’t loving matches, they’re contracts.
+When Robb Stark broke his contract with Walder Frey of the Twin Towers and married Talisa, the stage is set for a massacre.
+By the time the check comes, everyone has either been killed or has killed someone.
 Good times.
-But is the Red Wedding solely the work of the Freys?
+But is the Red Wedding solely the work of the Frey’s?

 “The Lannisters send their regards.” ―Roose Bolton

 Lyanna Blue: Lyanna Stark, Ned’s sister & Robert Baratheon’s fiancée, has not yet been introduced in the HBO series (although Arya – one of my favorite characters – has been compared to her in her looks, temperament, and physicality)

 “That’s Lyanna, my father’s sister.
 King Robert was supposed to marry her, but Rhaegar Targaryen kidnapped her.